xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 "LLd misses" is how many times we failed on the last level of cache.
 In terms of memory time cost, this is the big villain.
 Every time you magically decrease this number you will see improvements in performance.

 "D1  miss rate" and "LLd miss rate" are, off course, in comparison with the amount of memory read/writes.
 We are pretty good actually.
 And this is the whole point of this article.
-When we access data in a contigous array, as the "cache predictor" is expecting, we have very little L1 and L3 misses and this improves our performance A LOT.
+When we access data in a contiguous array, as the "cache predictor" is expecting, we have very little L1 and L3 misses and this improves our performance A LOT.
 This, in a lot of cases, beats algorithmic complexity.

 ```
 ==3987== LL refs:           713,849  (   711,301 rd   +      2,548 wr)